 Green living seems so easy for those who live in warmer climates, doesn’t it?
-“Use a clothesline instead of a dryer,” they say.
-“It’s easy!” they say — all with a straight face and nary a mention of what to do when in mid-November you find yourself attempting to wrestle your sheets back inside after they have solidified into a giant 8-foot-wide frozen slab.
+“Use a clothesline instead of a dryer,” they say, “It’s easy!”
+And they say this with nary a thought of what Northerners should do in mid-November when we find ourselves wrestling our sheets off the line after they have frozen into 8-foot-wide slabs.

-Fear not, Canadians and all other unfortunate souls who find themselves in the cold clutches of winter for six months of the year — an environmentally friendly life is not beyond your reach!
+Fear not, Canadians and other northern dwellers who find themselves in the cold clutches of winter for six months of the year — an environmentally friendly life is not beyond your reach!
 You don’t have to wait until the snow melts to show your green side, either.

 Yes, even a Monday.

 Editor’s note: Originally published on February 18, 2015, this article was updated in January 2020.